The Sword of the Spirit

 me."
 He used his power to appeal to the Lord's personal ambition.
 Satan was telling Jesus the end justifies the means.
 He was encouraging the Lord to take a shortcut to His goal.
 After all, Jesus came to set up a kingdom, so Satan offers an immediate physical kingdom in place of the spiritual kingdom.
 "Forget about death, sacrifice, and salvation," the devil suggests.
 "Why suffer?
 You can gain your kingdom without the cross."
 Once more Jesus reached into the sheath of swords and pulled out the right one: "it is written, 'You shall worship the Lord your God, and Him only you shall serve' " (Matthew 4:10, Deuteronomy 6:13).
 And do you know what happened?
 Verse 11 tells us, "then the devil left Him."
 Jesus won!
 He used the Sword of the Spirit which is the Word of God.
 He used the rhema, the sayings of God which He knew were appropriate for the situation.
 James, the brother of Jess, tells us in James 4:7, "Submit yourselves then to God.
 Resist the devil, and he will flee from you."

 Finally, the sword of the Spirit exhorts us to memorize key passages of God's Word.
 Most temptations don't come when we have a Bible in our hand, so we need to store up His Word in our mind so that when temptation comes we can call them forth to use in warding off the attack of Satan.
-That's what Paul meant when he said, "Let the Word of God dwell in you richly" (Colossians 3:16) and David wrote in Psalm 119:11"Your Word I have hidden in my heart that I might not sin against You."
+That's what Paul meant when he said, "Let the Word of God dwell in you richly" (Colossians 3:16) and David wrote in Psalm 119:11, "Your Word I have hidden in my heart that I might not sin against You."
 Be filled with God's truth so that when temptation comes you will know how to deal with it.
 Get a grip on your Bible: read it, hear it, study it, memorize it, and meditate on it.
 If you don't, you don't have a sword, and that means you are walking into battle unarmed.

 Taken from David Jeremiah's study guide, Spiritual Warfare, 2002